-Add rice and lentil.
+Add rice and lentils.
 Combine cooked rice and lentils.
-And cook for 5 minutes in medium heat, by stirring occasionally.
-Cautious, as too much of stirring can break down the texture of lentils.
+Cook for 5 minutes at medium heat, stirring occasionally.
+Cautious, as too much stirring can break down the texture of lentils.

 Start stuffing.
 Fill the roasted peppers with this lentil mixture.
 Sprinkle shredded cheese.

 Broil.
-Set the oven to broil mode, and place this stuffed peppers on the top rack.
+Set the oven to broil mode, and place these stuffed peppers on the top rack.
 And broil until the cheese melts down- it took 5 minutes for mine.

 Garnish.
 Remove from the oven and garnish with fresh herbs and roasted red pepper flakes.

 Enjoy.
 Serve lentil stuffed pepper as a side or main dish.

 - Cook the rice and lentils with vegetable broth for more flavors.